qdrant/landing_page/qdrant-landing/content/documentation/search.md

 ## Recommendation API

-**DISCLAIMER**: Negative vectors is an experimental functionality that is not guaranteed to work with all king of embeddings.
+<aside role="alert">Negative vectors is an experimental functionality that is not guaranteed to work with all king of embeddings.</aside>

 In addition to the regular search, Qdrant also allows you to search based on multiple already stored data collection vectors.
 This API allows using vector search without using a neural network encoder for already encoded objects.